Beesigaa/alx-low_level_programming/0x0A-argc_argv/README.md

-0x0A.
-C - argc, argv
-C
- By: Julien Barbier
- Weight: 1
- Project over - took place from Aug 4, 2023 6:00 AM to Aug 5, 2023 6:00 AM
- An auto review will be launched at the deadline
-In a nutshell…
-Auto QA review: 0.0/37 mandatory & 0.0/9 optional
-Altogether:  0.0%
-Mandatory: 0.0%
-Optional: 0.0%
-Calculation:  0.0% + (0.0% * 0.0%)  == 0.0%
-Resources
-Read or watch:

-Arguments to main
-argc and argv
-What does argc and argv mean?
-how to compile with unused variables
-Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 General
 How to use arguments passed to your program
 What are two prototypes of main that you know of, and in which case do you use one or the other